dwolfson7789/wdi-al-khwarizmi-2/W01/D03/Instructor_Notes/basics.md

 functions take something in and give something back, what is given back is called a "return value". in the case of prompt it "gives back" what the user has typed in but in a dialog box.

-now if we can a user's input then what can we do with it? store it in a variable!
+now if we can get a user's input then what can we do with it? store it in a variable!

       var name = alert("hey what's your name?") prompt(name)